View Print Version

 Figure 14.
 Relative average occurrence of Campylomma in beat tray samples in North Central Washington orchards (DuPont, S.T., Strohm, C.).
 Pear psylla degree days (PDD).

-European earwigs (Forficula auricularia) are an important predator in pear and apple orchards feeding on aphids, pear psylla, mites and insect eggs.
-In one study, young earwigs consumed as many as 1000 pear psylla eggs per day (Lenfant et al., 1994).
+European earwig (Forficula auricularia) is an important predator in pear and apple orchards, feeding on aphids, pear psylla, mites, and insect eggs.
+In one study, young earwigs consumed as many as 1,000 pear psylla eggs per day (Lenfant et al. 1994).
 Earwigs overwinter and rear their young in nests underground.
-They are found in the orchard canopy at night beginning in June in Central Washington (Figure 15-16).
+They are found in the orchard canopy at night beginning in June in central Washington (Figures 15 and 16).

 European earwig nymph on the edge of a leaf